 All options for parking can be found on The Gardens Parking and Transportation webpage.

-School groups that will be bringing buses can drop students off at the AgriLife Center, but will need to contact Transportation Services at 979-862-7943 to arrange parking for the buses.
+School groups that will be bringing buses can drop students off at the AGLS circle drive located at 600 John Kimbrough Blvd.
+They will need to contact Transportation Services at 979-862-7943 to arrange parking for the buses.

 Checking In & Garden Etiquette

-A member of The Gardens Team will meet you at the AgriLife Event Center or at The Gardens Entrance a few minutes prior to your tour start time.
+A member of The Gardens Team will meet you a few minutes prior to your tour start time.
 They will be wearing a TAMU Gardens nametag and/or a green vest.

 Please mind the following guidelines during your visit to help us keep The Gardens beautiful: